 - Applying fluoride at an early age will strengthen, prevent cavities, and provide further protection for the child’s teeth.
 Some of its sources are fluoridated tap water, foods and drinks containing fluoride, and low-fluoride toothpaste.
 Your child will have regular fluoride varnish once he or she starts visiting our office.

 - A healthy, balanced diet is very important for the child’s dental health.
 According to a reputed dentist near Allen, a healthy diet includes fruit, vegetables, and low-sugar food & drinks.
 In case he or she insists on having a sugary snack, you should serve it along with their meals.
 Make sure their teeth are brushed afterward.

 - Start teaching your child, when old enough, to brush his or her teeth twice a day for at least 2 minutes, make sure that all tooth surfaces are clean.
 Check for signs of early cavities once a month.

 - When your child’s teeth begin to appear, around the age of one.
 Bring him or her to a family dentist for their first dental visit.
-Regular visits are required for routine cleanings and checkups.
+Regular visits to the dentist are required for routine cleanings and checkups.
 Consult your dentist to determine how often your child requires a check-up, but it’s usually every 6-12 months.

 If you are pregnant or have a new baby please contact our office (312) 943-6444 with any questions you have.